Moytoy of Tellico: Family

-The name of his wife is unknown, and her name is not used in historical sources.
-Modern sources have used the name Go-sa-du-isga for her, but it is unknown if this is correct or what their historical source could be.
+His wife's name was Quatsy "Quatsie" of Tellico, according to genealogical sources.
 After the death of Moytoy, his son, Amouskositte, tried to succeed him as "Emperor".
 However, by 1753 Conocotocko (Old Hop) of Chota in the Overhill Towns had emerged as the dominant leader in the area.
 Some modern sources have stated that Moytoy of Tellico was the uncle of Moytoy of Citico, but there appears to be no historical references for this information.